 General Information

-If you, the Interconnecting Customer, wish to submit an application to interconnect your generating Facility using the Simplified Process (reference Section 3.1 of the Interconnection Tariff for eligibility) please fill out the attached application form completely (not including this page of instructions), including your signature in the space provided.
-Interconnections that may be eligible for this Simplified Process include UL 1741-Listed inverter-based Facilities that are either (1) connecting to radial electric power systems with power ratings of ≤ 15 kW single-phase or ≤ 25 kW three-phase, or (2) connecting to spot network electric power systems with power ratings of ≤ 15 kW single-phase.
+If you, the Interconnecting Customer, wish to submit an application to interconnect your Facility using the Simplified Process please fill out the attached application form completely (not including this page of instructions), including your signature in the space provided.
+Please refer to the Interconnection Standards Tariff at Section 3.1. to review the Simplified Process and eligibility requirements.

 Please attach any documentation provided by the inverter manufacturer concerning the UL 1741 listing provided by the manufacturer.
 Once complete, please sign and return to the Company along with the supporting documentation requested and the required application fee.

 Mail all material to: